limingzhe421/Recipe-Mobile-App/assignment06/README.md

 Overall, my design process went pretty smoothly.
 I was able to use Figma well and was able to research the solutions when I encountered any technical difficulties.
 I also changed up a lot of my design based on people's feedback.
 In addition to changing my design according to the suggestions that my users gave me from the impression test, I also changed my background color from white to very light yellow to avoid causing uncomfort for the users when they read black texts on white background.

-#### What I would do differently
+#### What I would do differently in the future

-I designed a lot of the icons by myself by drawing and that took a lot of time.
+I might remove the subtle pattern of navigation bar after more usability testings.
+If more users find it not aesthetic, I will change the background of the navigation bar to solid color.
+Furthermore, for this project, I designed a lot of the icons by myself by drawing and that took a lot of time.
 I found out that there are a lot of simple icons that I can copy and paste.
 Next time when I design my website, I think I will use these icons instead of drawing since they are pretty similar to my drawing.
 I will devote my time to draw the icons only when I want to create a very unique icon in the future.